Dievoort

 Dievoort or Dietvoort is a place name and a surname.
-It has many related names.

 Place name

-Dievoort or Dietvoort in the region of Breda in The Netherlands.

-Confusion

-It should not be confused with the locality Diervoort, on the border of the municipalities of Nijmegen and Wijchen, where there is a Diervoortseweg (Diervoort Road), which is a place currently composed only of a large cheese farm, and not a "cluster of houses" anymore as during the fighting that took place there in 1944 and that no monument indicates.
+Dievoort or Dietvoort is a place in the region of Breda in The Netherlands.
+Not to be confused with the locality Diervoort, on the border of the municipalities of Nijmegen and Wijchen, where there is a Diervoortseweg (Diervoort Road), which is a place currently composed only of a large cheese farm.